GoFetchDeliveries/Tasks/README.md

 * Create four sections:

-  * *Overview*: In a couple of sentences, write the description of the issue.
+  * *Overview*: White a short description of a problem.
 Include the version of the iOS app, iPhone model for an iOS bug or the name of the web browser and OS for a web bug.

   * *How to reproduce*: Write steps necessary to reproduce the problem.